the-butcher/COVID19-SEIR/README.md

   * move transmission-risk calculation away from worker (could improve performance for not running each time, but only when a strain is changed)

 #### Solved issues
+* be sure that strain calibration is still functional
 * ~~favicon, ... in published version~~
 * ~~sidebar in firefox does not work well~~
 * ~~proper default configuration~~